hep-mh/counter/README.md

 ## How to build?

-The build process has been tested with OpenJDK version 11 and higher.
+The build process has been tested on Ubuntu, Windows and macOS using OpenJDK version 11 (and higher).

 ### Ubuntu, Debian